Moline, Illinois·Community College·Official program page ↗

 Can I retake the HSRT at Black Hawk College?

-Contact the Black Hawk College OTA program.
+Contact the Black Hawk College OTA program for the current retake policy.

 How is the HSRT different from the TEAS or HESI?

 The TEAS and HESI test academic content knowledge, science, math, reading, and English.
-The HSRT tests only critical thinking and reasoning ability across five domains: analysis, inference, evaluation, inductive reasoning, deductive reasoning, and numeracy.
+The HSRT tests only critical thinking and reasoning ability across six domains: analysis, inference, evaluation, inductive reasoning, deductive reasoning, and numeracy.
 No science or medical knowledge is required.
 Black Hawk College uses the HSRT because reasoning ability, not background knowledge, predicts success in Occupational Therapy Assistant (OTA) programs.

 How long does it take to prepare for the HSRT for Black Hawk College?

 Most students benefit from 2–6 weeks of structured HSRT preparation.
 Because the HSRT tests reasoning skills rather than memorized content, preparation involves practicing argument analysis, inference, and logical reasoning, not reviewing science notes.
-StudyBuddy's HSRT prep covers all five skill areas with 1,400+ practice questions, 64 interactive lessons, and 10 timed practice exams.
+StudyBuddy's HSRT prep covers all six skill areas with 1,000+ practice questions, 64 interactive lessons, and 10 timed practice exams.

 See the prep course